Akshay Venkatesh: Early life and education

-Research career
+Career

-Akshay commenced his PhD at Princeton University in 1998 under Peter Sarnak, which he completed in 2002, producing the thesis Limiting forms of the trace formula.
-He was supported by the Hackett Fellowship for postgraduate study.
-He was then awarded a postdoctoral position at the Massachusetts Institute of Technology, where he served as a C.L.E.
+After completing his PhD, Venkatesh was awarded a postdoctoral position at the Massachusetts Institute of Technology, where he served as a C.L.E.
 Moore instructor.
-Venkatesh then held a Clay Research Fellowship from the Clay Mathematics Institute from 2004 to 2006, and was an associate professor at the Courant Institute of Mathematical Sciences at New York University.
+He then held a Clay Research Fellowship from the Clay Mathematics Institute from 2004 to 2006, and was an associate professor at the Courant Institute of Mathematical Sciences at New York University.
 He was a member of the School of Mathematics at the Institute for Advanced Study (IAS) from 2005 to 2006.
 He became a full professor at Stanford University on 1 September 2008.

 After serving as distinguished visiting professor at the IAS in 2017–2018, he became a permanent faculty member of IAS in August 2018.